45 Signs That You Have Been Living in Germany For Too Long

 As of 2020, I have been living in Germany for a total of eight years.
 Last fall, I visited India for a couple of weeks.
 I realised during this trip that now I am even more Germanised that ever before.

 This holiday really got me thinking hard about the signs that you’ve been living in Germany for a long time.
 At this time this list is just about 45.
-I will keep with adding to it as I think of new ones.
+I will keep adding to it as I think of new ones.

 Disclaimer: This blog post may include affiliate links.
 These links do not cost you anything but I might earn a small commission if you decide to order something from one of my recommended partners.
 Thank you for your support to help keep this platform growing!